Make-School-Courses/OLD-BEW-1.2-Authentication-and-Associations-Django/Lessons/05-Templates-B.md

 - **`myproject/app/templates/list.html`**: Extends the project's `base.html` page using the `extends` template tag: `{% extends "base.html" %}`.
   - Starting point for most templates you write.
 - **`myproject/app/templates/partials/list_item.html`**: Write less code with partial templates!
 Use the `include` template tag to include a partial in a parent or child template:`{% include "templates/partials/comment.html" %}`

-### Activity: Exploring Filters [5 minutes]

-Look through the [filters documentation](https://docs.djangoproject.com/en/2.2/ref/templates/builtins/#built-in-filter-reference) and, with a partner, identify 3 interesting or useful filters.
-Discuss how they could be used in a project.

 ### Rendering Templates in Views